gakonst/ethers-rs/README.md

 [a contributing guide](https://github.com/gakonst/ethers-rs/blob/master/CONTRIBUTING.md) to help you get involved in the ethers-rs project.

+If you make a Pull Request, do not forget to add your changes in the [CHANGELOG](CHANGELOG.md).

 ## Related Projects

 This library would not have been possibly without the great work done in: